haethosdr/dyr-business-website/README.md

 13. might need to move footer logo into img element (done)

 9/22
+2. clear out all unused fonts, images, selectors, elements that are not being used. (wait until dylan sees to asses this) (mostly done. try npm package)

+" for a brighter day. " on contact page part should be lighter blue cleared a Better View of Excellent Service from top-mid-quote class

+9/23
 1. copy SEO content to other pages.
-2. clear out all unused fonts, images, selectors, elements that are not being used. (wait until dylan sees to asses this) (mostly done. try npm package)
-3. need to put in hidden info as display hidden. footer links to facebook and yelp. + footer telephone link. see crystal panes to understand.
+2. need to put in hidden info as display hidden. footer links to facebook and yelp. + footer telephone link. see crystal panes to understand.
-4. make xml map (need to do after site is live and hosted.)
+3. make xml map (need to do after site is live and hosted.) (or use npm/webpack)
+4. do SEO steps.
+5. add a few more backlinks on the different pages.
+6. make sure all alt text is available ofr everything. (basically done)
 5. get domain info + sign up for digital ocean
 6. add google tag manager script on webpage head section to track SEO keywords
-7. use webpack plugins for seo/xmlsitemap/other

-" for a brighter day. " on contact page part should be lighter blue cleared A Better View of Excellent Service from top-mid-quote class
+7. add descript "You dont need to be home unless you would like to be." and "
+8. italicise quote section

+For SEO:
+1. each title and description should be slightly different for each page.
+Hope page is one that will show on google.
+2. compress images. have different image sizes for different screen sized.
+THIS IS A MUST.
+3. Robots.txt
+4. use Google Chrome Lighthouse to text SEO, accesability, speed/performance, etc.
+5. add FAQ page that is hidden except in mobile menu?
+6. need to compress images to WebP or AVIF for last bit of performance.
+   -Q: webpack/npm plug-in for conversions?
+7. pages should have name in them: Bay Area Roof Cleaning, Bay Area Gutter and Roof Cleaning, San Carlos Solar Panel Cleaning, etc www.rwags.com/bay-area-window-cleaning www.rwags.com/bay-area-roof-gutter-cleaning   .. etc

+Each page description should have something diffferent. office hours, call us, etc
+8. get a nextdoor page so it shows up. put meta data in sight.
+9. post 3-5 videos w/ title on youtube.
+10. better business bureau profile.
+11. links to linked in, yelp, facebook instagram page somewhere hidden in footer
+12. mention countes.
+Santa Clara, San Mateo, etc.
+13. SSL/HTTPS certificate.
+Almost everyone uses it. make sure you use it. digital ocean should do.
+14. prevent dead links.
+15. have a usefull 404 page.
+16. "Serving the greater South Bay Area"